Ar-Ruʼays: Geography

 Al Ruwais' coastal area is a popular destination due to its lush vegetation.
-In recent years, the Ministry of Municipality and Environment have embarked on campaigns to restore the mangroves that grow abundantly on its coast.
+In January 1986, at a cost of nearly QR 1,000,000, the Permanent Committee for Environmental Protection completed a thorough elimination of any oil- and construction-related wastes on the Al Ruwais Beach and other beaches in Al Shamal.
+Since its establishment, the Ministry of Municipality and Environment has embarked on campaigns to restore the mangroves that grow abundantly on its coast.
 Roughly 13 hectares of coastal mangroves are found in Al Ruwais.

 Climate

 The following is climate data for Ar Ru'ays obtained from Qatar Meteorology Department.

 Historic architecture

 Al Ruwais Mosque

 One of the earliest harbor towns in Qatar, Al Ruwais accommodates what is believed to be the oldest surviving mosque in Qatar.
 Initially built around the 17th century, Ruwais Mosque was reconstructed in the 1940s.
 According to local tradition, the mosque was constructed at the behest of Ahmed Ezz el-Din bin Kassab Al-Sadah.
 After being struck by lightning in 1970, the minaret wall was reconstructed using seashell brick.
-As a result of the mosque’s worsening exterior condition, the Qatar Museums Authority launched a restoration project in 2014.
+As a result of the mosque's worsening exterior condition, the Qatar Museums Authority launched a restoration project in 2014.
 From December 2014 to January 2015, archaeologists from the Qatar Museums Authority also excavated the eastern portion of the mosque, unearthing pottery shards, animal bones and coins.
 It is rectangular in shape, with an open courtyard, and can hold around 100 worshipers.
 The Ministry of Tourism and Al Shamal Municipality are coordinating to preserve the mosque and to promote it as a tourist attraction.